Employer Policy Recommendations to Support Employees Who Are Caregivers

 5. Caregiver Support Programs

-• Description: Create programs such as caregiver resource groups or support networks within the organization.
+• Recommendation: Create programs such as caregiver resource groups or support networks within the organization.

 • Benefits: Builds community and reduces isolation among caregiver employees.